flashbots/cvm-reverse-proxy/README.md

 - `--target-addr`: address to proxy requests to (default: "https://localhost:80")
 - `--server-attestation-type`: type of attestation to expect and verify (none, azure-tdx) (default: "azure-tdx")
 - `--server-measurements`: optional path to JSON measurements enforced on the server
+- `--verify-tls`: verify server's TLS certificate instead of server's attestation.
+Only valid for server-attestation-type=none.
+- `--tls-ca-certificate`: additional CA certificate to verify against (PEM) [default=no additional TLS certs].
+Only valid with --verify-tls.
 - `--client-attestation-type`: type of attestation to present (none, azure-tdx) (default: "none")
 - `--log-json`: log in JSON format (default: false)
 - `--log-debug`: log debug messages (default: false)